Jump to full remarks

 COO and Vice President for IBM Research

-Thank you, Secretary Ross, Director Iancu, fellow council members, and attendees.
+Thank you, Secretary Raimondo, Acting Director Hirshfeld, fellow council members, and attendees.

-IBM’s membership on the National Council for Expanding American Innovation comes at a time when we as a nation continue to navigate through the challenges of COVID-19.
-The pandemic has heightened opportunities for this council to lay out a national strategy and define and implement actions that will help restore the American economy and drive innovation to new heights.
+IBM’s membership on the Council for Inclusive Innovation comes at a time when we as a nation continue to navigate through the challenges of COVID-19.
+The pandemic has heightened opportunities for this Council to lay out a national strategy and define and implement actions that will help restore the American economy and drive innovation to new heights.

-Through our participation and investment within the Pathways in Technology Early College High Schools, known as P-TECH, IBM has established partnerships with public high schools that allow students to earn a high school diploma, non-cost associate degree, and preparation for STEM jobs or higher education.
-This summer, IBM announced the creation of 1,000 paid internships for P-TECH students in the United States from now until the end of next year to further support diversifying our industry.
-P-TECH offers a great opportunity for the USPTO and other corporate sponsors to engage and educate students, and I look forward to exploring potential partnership and outreach strategies with the council.
+Through our participation and investment within the Pathways in Technology Early College High Schools (or P-TECH), IBM has established partnerships with public high schools that allow students to earn a high school diploma, non-cost associate degree, and preparation for STEM jobs or higher education institutions.
+IBM announced the creation of 1,000 paid internships for P-TECH students in the United States through 2021 to further support diversifying our industry.
+P-TECH offers a great opportunity for the USPTO and other corporate sponsors to engage and educate students, and I look forward to exploring potential partnership and outreach strategies with the Council.

-In closing, our strength lies in our ability to innovate in ways that benefit everyone.
-To do this best, we must draw from individuals with diverse backgrounds who bring varied ideas and perspectives.
-This council has a unique opportunity to share what we’ve learned from our respective organizations, collaborate on new approaches to promote innovation in underrepresented communities, and identify meaningful actions to drive positive and impactful changes.
+In closing, our strength lies in our ability to innovate in ways that benefit everyone and draw from individuals with diverse backgrounds that bring unique ideas and perspectives.
+This Council has a unique opportunity to share what we’ve learned from our respective organizations, collaborate on new approaches to promote innovation in underrepresented communities and identify meaningful actions to drive positive and impactful changes.
+We are empowered as members of this Council to recommend changes that can benefit many.

 I applaud the USPTO for taking this important step today.
 Thank you for the opportunity to participate, and I look forward to working with you all on this important initiative.